Enrico204/Whatsapp-Desktop/readme.md

   * Set the size for the media thumbs
   * Proxy settings connect to WhatsApp web

-## Installation on ArchLinux
+## Pre-built packages

-You can download the ArchLinux package from https://aur.archlinux.org/packages/whatsapp-desktop/
+@bil-elmoussaoui maintains the ArchLinux package, you can download it from https://aur.archlinux.org/packages/whatsapp-desktop/

-Thanks to @bil-elmoussaoui

-## Installation on Debian/Ubuntu
+Debian packages for amd64 and armv7l are hosted in [latest release page](https://github.com/Enrico204/Whatsapp-Desktop/releases)

-You can download the DEB package from the [latest release](https://github.com/Enrico204/Whatsapp-Desktop/releases)
+For all other platforms: you can download ZIP files from [latest release page](https://github.com/Enrico204/Whatsapp-Desktop/releases).

-## Installation (no package / others platforms)

-Download and run the WhatsApp file from the [latest release](https://github.com/Enrico204/Whatsapp-Desktop/releases).

 ## How to use in Linux